techkujaku/android-wireless-screensharing-to-pc/README.md

 192.168.1.177:5555      device
 ```
   This shows that device is successfully connected online.
- * If device is constantly offline type adb kill-server and repeat from [Connect android devices to pc via USB](#Setup)
+ * If device is constantly offline type adb kill-server, adb usb and repeat from [Connect android devices to pc via USB](#Setup)

  * Type scrcpy and a window will appear on your desktop.
 You might need